Tadri/Slug-Press/README.md

 # CAD Project: [Slug Press]
 A Slug Press designed to press 4.5-5.5mm slugs using a Lead Spool and Feeder

-This repository contains a 3D modeling project created as part of a Higher Vocational Education (FP) program.
+This repository contains a 3D modeling project created as part of a Higher Vocational Education program.
 It includes CAD files, technical drawings, and optional supporting code.

 Project Structure